anas-didi95/anasdidi-dev/content/blog/_solid-single-responsibility-principle/index.md

 tags: ["solid", "design-principle", "oop"]
 ---

-**SOLID** is a sets for five design principles used in object-oriented programming to make software easier to understand, flexible and maintain.
+**SOLID** is a sets of five design principles used in object-oriented programming to make software easier to understand, flexible and maintain.

-The theory of SOLID was introduced by Robert C. Martin in year 200o on his paper *Design Principles and Design Patterns.*.
-Later, the SOLID acronym is introduced by Micheal Feathers.
+Robert C. Martin introduced the theory of SOLID in year 2000 on his paper *Design Principles and Design Patterns*.
+Later, Micheal Feathers introduced the SOLID acronym.

 SOLID stands for
 - **S**ingle-responsibility Principle
 - **O**pen-closed Principle
-- **L**iskov substitution principle
+- **L**iskov Substitution Principle
-- **I**nterface segregation principle
+- **I**nterface Segregation Principle
-- **D**ependency inversion principle
+- **D**ependency Inversion Principle

-Following writing will discussed on one of the principles which is **Single-responsibility Principle (SRP)**.
+Following writing will discussed on one of the principles which is **Single-responsibility Principle**.

 ---